j-mecham/meet/README.md

   - **TS**: Given a user has set up their account, when they want quicker access from their Home Screen, they can find an option to add a shortcut to the app.
 - **US**: As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city.
   - **TS**: Given a user wants a visualization of event details, when they choose a chart option, then they can see what events are organized in each city.
+### How Meet App will use Serverless functions
+The Meet App will use serverless mostly in the backend, using Node/Express as Lambda functions, hosted on AWS.
+It will also be used in the authorization process to use OAuth with the Google Calendar API.
+Serverless functions will handle filtering of events and to generate charts for users to view.
+Using serverless will allow the app to be deployed quickly and easily and have flexible scalability for high or low traffic.